Porn Addiction

 Do You Have An Issue With Pornography?

-Pornography has been around since the first camera was created and is now over a billion dollar industry.
-Almost every person above the age of 18 has had some type of contact with pornography.
-Most men I have worked with always start off by saying, “Every guy looks at porn.
+Pornography has been around since the first camera was created and is now an over a billion-dollar industry.
+Almost every person above the age of 18 has had some contact with pornography.
+Most men I have worked with always start by saying, “Every guy looks at porn.
 I don’t know why my wife is so upset by it.”
-As a therapist who offers pornography addiction therapy, I have seen first hand how porn can destroy relationships and families.
-Maybe you don’t think porn is a problem or maybe it has started to become a problem.
+As a therapist who offers pornography addiction therapy, I have seen firsthand how porn can destroy relationships and families.
+Maybe you don’t think porn is a problem, or perhaps it has started to become a problem.

 Why Porn Is A Problem?

-While you most likely first saw pornography before the age of 13.
-When you saw porn it was exciting, new and unlocked something inside of yourself.
+You most likely first saw pornography before the age of 13.
+When you saw porn, it was exciting, new, and unlocked something inside of yourself.
 Sexuality is a natural part of humanity.
-While porn started off as something exciting, and a way to learn about your sexuality, but now it has become something else in your life.
-Maybe you use porn to take care of the stress of the day or your just horny and your partner doesn’t want to have sex.
+While porn started off as something exciting and a way to learn about your sexuality, it has now become something else in your life.
+Maybe you use porn to take care of the stress of the day, or you’re just horny and your partner doesn’t want to have sex.
 You might find yourself looking at porn more and more, taking up more and more of your time, from spending money on sites to have better access or having personalized videos made for you.
-Porn is now something that you would prefer to use versus being sexually intimate with your partner.
-The question is not whether pornography is good or bad but rather, the question is does looking at porn create problems in your life?
+Porn is now something that you would prefer to use rather than being sexually intimate with your partner.
+The question is not whether pornography is good or bad, but rather, does looking at porn create problems in your life?

 Side Effects of Porn

 Maybe you have started to experience some of the side effects of porn without realizing that they are related to porn.
-You might find your partner less attractive preferring to look at pornography than having sex with your partner.
-When you do have sex you might find it harder to hold an erection.
+You might find your partner less attractive, preferring to look at pornography to having sex with your partner.
+When you do have sex, you might find it harder to hold an erection.
 Both premature ejaculation and delayed ejaculation are highly correlated with pornography use.
 Even erectile dysfunction can be a side effect of porn.
 These side effects might only appear when you are having sex with your partner.

 My Partner Hurts

-You may be saying, “None of those side effects are present in my life so maybe I don’t have a problem with porn.”
-While that might be true, if you find yourself reading this it might be because your porn use is negatively affecting your relationship.
-If there is conflict over your porn use it can create feelings of anger, resentment, and rejection.
-Your partner is feeling a number of things.
-You might be thinking “What’s the big deal?
+You may be saying, “None of those side effects are present in my life, so maybe I don’t have a problem with porn.”
+While that might be true, if you find yourself reading this, it might be because your porn use is negatively affecting your relationship.
+If there is conflict over your porn use, it can create feelings of anger, resentment, and rejection.
+Your partner is experiencing a range of emotions.
+You might be thinking, “What’s the big deal?
 It’s not like I am having an affair,” but for your partner, it feels like porn is an affair.
-If you find yourself becoming resentful over your partners hurts, you might want to look to see if you are addicted to porn.
+If you find yourself becoming resentful over your partner’s hurts, you might want to look to see if you are addicted to porn.

 Am I Addicted To Porn?

 Have you tried to stop looking at porn?
 Do you say things like “I will quit after this one last time?”
-OR you think it is not that big of a deal “why should I have to quit?”
-Maybe you have an addiction to porn and maybe you don’t, but pornography has become a tool to deal with stress, boredom, loneliness, rejection and other feelings.
+OR you think it is not that big of a deal, “Why should I have to quit?”
+Maybe you have a porn addiction, and perhaps you don’t, but pornography has become a tool to deal with stress, boredom, loneliness, rejection, and other feelings.
 Porn might be causing problems in your relationship, work, and friendships.
-You might even find yourself preferring to spend time looking at pornography than activities you once enjoyed.
+You might even find yourself preferring to spend time looking at pornography to activities you once enjoyed.
 If this is what is happening to you, you’re not alone.

 Signs and Symptoms of Pornography Addiction

 • Obsessing with pornography.
-It feels like you can’t stop viewing it multiple times a day, viewing it in the bathroom, in public, while driving, or at work.
+It feels like you can’t stop watching it multiple times a day, whether in the bathroom, in public, while driving, or at work.

-• You spend more time watching pornography then you do in other enjoyable activities
+• You spend more time watching pornography than you do in other enjoyable activities.

 The Silent Epidemic

 The use of porn is a very isolating activity.
-Maybe in your youth, you would look at it with others, but most people use porn by themselves.
-Since the rise of high-speed internet and smartphones porn usages has skyrocketed.
+Maybe in your youth, you would look at it with others, but most people use porn by themselves since the rise of high-speed internet and smartphones, porn usage has skyrocketed.
 The age of early exposure has decreased to below 13 for most boys.
 Because of the shame that is connected with porn, we don’t share our struggles.

 Pornography Leading To Divorce

-Divorce attorneys are citing that excessive porn usage in more than half of divorces.
-Even both political parties stated in the 2016 election that pornography addiction is sweeping America.
+Divorce attorneys cite that excessive porn usage is a factor in more than half of divorces.
+Both political parties stated in the 2016 election that pornography addiction is sweeping America.
 Clients that I have worked with have shared that most men (and women) they know are ashamed of their porn usage and don’t share how harmful it can be.
 You are not alone in your struggle with porn.
 Pornography addiction has become a silent epidemic that affects most of us, and there is hope to overcome it with pornography addiction therapy.

 Pornography Addiction Therapy